United States of America

 Sunset in Florida ©

-After World War II, tourism development took off at a great pace, not to enhance its natural attractions, but in the form of building man-made ones.
+After World War II, tourism development took off at a great pace in Florida, not to enhance its natural attractions, but to build new man-made ones.
 The central part of the state, particularly around Tampa and Orlando, has since become a theme park paradise for thrill seekers.
-Enticing venues offer everything from water slides to rollicking roller coasters, and themed animal habitats attract thousands to the accompanying resort hotels on the huge sites of Disney World, Sea World, Busch Gardens and other major resort operators.
+Enticing venues offer everything from water slides to rollicking roller coasters, and themed animal habitats attract thousands to the accompanying resort hotels on the mammoth sites of Disney World, Sea World, Busch Gardens and other major resort operators.

-The state's biggest city, Miami, echoes the vibrancy of the rest of this holiday Mecca, with its soft white sandy beaches vying for attention with the city's numerous attractions and colourful neighbourhoods.
+The state's biggest city, Miami, echoes the vibrancy of the rest of this holiday paradise, with its soft white sandy beaches vying for attention with the city's numerous attractions and colourful neighbourhoods.
 Its famous Art Deco district and Latin American quarter are constantly thronged with visitors, many of them passengers from the hundreds of cruise ships that come and go in the bustling port.
-Within easy access from Miami are the Everglades, a marshy grass plain resonating with wildlife and filled with alligators.
+Within easy access from Miami are the Everglades, a marshy grass plain home to plentiful wildlife and filled with alligators.

-Aptly named the 'Sunshine State', Florida can offer anything anyone seeks in a holiday, whether it be fine wining and dining, learning about space exploration, discovering endangered wildlife, riding a roller coaster or bronzing on one of its famous beaches.
+Aptly named the 'Sunshine State', Florida offers anything anyone seeks in a holiday, whether it be fine wining and dining, learning about space exploration, discovering endangered wildlife, riding a roller coaster or bronzing on one of its famous beaches.

 Become our Florida Travel Expert